GitMancilla719/React-TS-Boilerplate/README.md

 ### React JS in Typescript Boilerplate

-My boilerplate for a quick project setup
+My boilerplate for a quick react project setup using the Feature folder approach

 Provided setup